Download Careers360 App

 1. What Is a German Residence Permit for Studies?

-2. Do International Students Need a Residence Permit in Germany?
+3. Do Indian Students Need a Residence Permit in Germany?

-4. How to Convert a Student Visa to a Residence Permit in Germany
+7. How to Apply for a Residence Permit in Germany?

 German Residence Permit: What You Need to Know If You Have a Student Visa